kaki-lang/kaki/docs/tutorial/functions.md

     specified one after another.
 2.  **Optional** arguments are prefixed with `?`.
 Optional arguments are positional, but do not necessarily need to be supplied.
 They take on a default value of `none` if not specified.
-A different default value can also be specified with `?name: default`.
 3.  **Variadic** arguments allow an unlimited number of arguments to be supplied.
 There can be one variadic argument collector per function, which is prefixed with `*`.
 The collector will collect all of the arguments in a